Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/how_to_contribute.md

 ## Branches and Workflow

 The source repository has two special branches:
-- `main` is reserved for [public PyPi releases](https://pypi.org/project/rom-operator-inference/).
+- `main` is the most up-to-date version of the code.
+Tags on the `main` branch correspond to [public PyPi releases](https://pypi.org/project/opinf/).
-- `gh-pages` is the same as `main` except that it also contains the current build files for this documentation. _This branch is updated by maintainers only._
+- `gh-pages` contains only the current build files for this documentation. _This branch is updated by maintainers only._

 To contribute, get synced with the `main` branch, then start a new branch for making active changes.